by The People’s Minister of Information JR

 M.O.I.
 JR: Can you be specific about some diseases that cannabis can be a remedy for?

 Paul Armentano: There are many.
-For instance, cannabis can provide symptomatic relief as an anti-emetic in patients suffering from nausea, as a pain reliever in subjects with neuropathy, as an anti-spasticity agent in patients with multiple sclerosis and other movement disorders, and as an anti-inflammatory agent in patients with Crohn’s.
+For instance, cbd oil capsules can provide symptomatic relief as an anti-emetic in patients suffering from nausea, as a pain reliever in subjects with neuropathy, as an anti-spasticity agent in patients with multiple sclerosis and other movement disorders, and as an anti-inflammatory agent in patients with Crohn’s.

 There is also emerging evidence that cannabinoids may halt the progression of various diseases, such as diabetes, multiple sclerosis and possibly even cancer.